QuiteLiterallyAnything/QLA_Fulpstation_Fork/README.md

 * **Discord:** https://discord.gg/SVu782A

-This is the codebase for Fulpstation, a custom fork of the [/tg/station](https://github.com/tgstation/tgstation) flavoured fork of SpaceStation 13.
+This is the codebase for Fulpstation, a custom fork of the [TGstation](https://github.com/tgstation/tgstation) flavoured fork of Space Station 13.
+The majority of this README file has been adapted from that of TGstation.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Have fun, and survive!

-*All github inquiries (such as moderation actions) may be handled via the /tg/station discord [#coding-general](https://discord.com/channels/326822144233439242/326831214667235328).
-Simply ping the `@Maintainer` role, following the guide on asking questions located in the channel description, with your issue!*
+*All GitHub inquiries (such as moderation actions) may be handled via the Fulpstation Discord server's [#coder-cafe](https://discordapp.com/channels/279359975250198528/617105911168892928) channel.
+Simply ping the `@Maintainer` role with your issue!*

 ## DOWNLOADING
 [Downloading](.github/guides/DOWNLOADING.md)